International Short Film Festival Oberhausen: 20th century

 In the 1970s, the women's movement was a touchstone at the festival, with young filmmakers such as Chantal Akerman and Helma Sanders-Brahms showing their first films in Oberhausen.
-With its Children's and Youth Cinema, the festival inaugurated a new competition category in 1978.
+The festival inaugurated a new competition category in 1978, Children's and Youth Cinema.
 The 1970s also witnessed a wave of new festivals: ousted from the cinema, the short form found new screening options in the festival arena.

-In the late 1980s, video and new media began to gradually come onto the scene at Oberhausen.
-With the subsidence of the East/West conflict that had shaped the festival's early years, its role as "window to the East" slowly faded.
+In the late 1980s, video and new media gradually emerged at Oberhausen.
+With the subsidence of the East/West conflict that had shaped the festival's early years, its role as a "window to the East" slowly faded.
 Now, the festival's profile as mediator and trailblazer between the worlds of short film and advertising clip, music video, industrial film, and video art – often subsumed under the generic term avant-garde – came to the fore.

 In 1991, the festival was renamed the International Short Film Festival Oberhausen, the name it still bears today.
-That same year, Oberhausen introduced the nation's first competition for German short film.
+That same year, Oberhausen introduced the nation's first competition for German short films.
 Since 1993, the festival has given film and video equal standing in its competitions.
-In 1999, Oberhausen introduced the first film-festival award for music videos anywhere in the world, known as the "MuVi", which is still today awarded exclusively to directors for the visual quality of their clips.
-With the rise of video art, more and more films made by artists have found their way into the festival programmes.
+In 1999, Oberhausen introduced the first film festival award for music videos anywhere in the world, known as the "MuVi", which is still today awarded exclusively to directors for the visual quality of their clips.
+With the rise of video art, more and more films made by artists have found their way into festival programmes.

-Today, Oberhausen presents short films and videos originating from a wide range of formal, cultural and social backgrounds.
-Large-scale special programmes take up a different theme each year, most recently "The Language of Attraction.
-Trailers between Advertising and the Avant-garde" (2019), "Solidarity as Disruption" (2021/22) or "Synchronize.
-Pan-African Film Networks (2022).
-The festival also maintains a Video Library featuring a large selection of recent international short films, regularly mounts, among others, profile programmes dedicated to individual artists and Market Screenings for international distributors of avant-garde film, and each year, hosts a discussion series called "Podium".
+21st century

-Due to the Corona pandemic in 2020, the Festival organised its 66th edition completely online, making it the first exclusively digital film festival in Germany.
+Due to the COVID-19 pandemic in 2020, the festival organised its 66th edition entirely online, making it the first exclusively digital film festival in Germany.
 With over 2,500 festival passes sold and users in nearly 100 countries, the new format proved far more successful than expected.
-This was followed in 2021, too, by another all-digital festival edition.
-The 67th International Short Film Festival Oberhausen took place online from 1 to 10 May.
-At ten days, the Festival was almost double its usual length and presented for the first time three new online competitions (International Online Competition, German Online Competition and Muvi International Award).
-In 2022, the Festival returned to the cinemas with a hybrid edition, playing exclusively online from 29 April to 3 May and in the cinemas from 4 to 10 May.
+Another all-digital festival edition followed in 2021: the 67th International Short Film Festival Oberhausen took place online from 1 to 10 May 2021.
+In ten days, the festival was almost double its usual length, and presented three new online competitions for the first time (International Online Competition, German Online Competition, and Muvi International Award).

+In 2022, the festival returned to the cinemas with a hybrid edition, playing exclusively online from 29 April to 3 May and in the cinemas from 4 to 10 May.
+In 2023, the festival played exclusively in the cinemas again (26 April - 1 May).